 At every annual general meeting all the directors, other than the independent non-executive directors who were appointed to the Company's Board on completion of the Merger (the Initial INEDs), shall retire from office and may offer themselves for re-appointment by the members.
 This requirement does not apply to the Chairman during the nine year period after completion of the Merger for as long as she holds office in accordance with the Articles.
-Three Initial INEDs will stand for election at the annual general meeting in 2019 and each annual general meeting thereafter, an additional three Initial INEDs will stand for election at the Company's annual general meeting to be held in 2020 and each annual general meeting thereafter and, finally, the remaining three Initial INEDs will stand for election at the annual general meeting at the annual general meeting thereafter and, finally, the remaining three Initial INEDs will stand for election at the annual general meeting the annual general meeting thereafter.
+Three Initial INEDs will stand for election at the annual general meeting in 2019 and each annual general meeting thereafter, an additional three Initial INEDs will stand for election at the annual general meeting to be held in 2020 and each annual general meeting thereafter and, finally, the remaining three Initial INEDs will stand for election at the annual general meeting to be held in 2021 and each annual general meeting thereafter.